stefanhendriks/Dune-II---The-Maker/README.md

 After you check out this project, copy the appropiate makefile (with the extension matching your OS) as 'makefile'.
 After that hit make.

-Example, for Mac OS X:
+Example, OSX && Brewfor Mac OS X:
 ======================
 - Install XCode CLI tools
-- If you are using brew, do: brew install SDL && brew install sdl_image
+- Using brew, install dependencies: `brew install SDL && brew install sdl_image`
 - Then: `cp makefile.osx makefile`
 - `make`